racket/pkg-index/README.md

  - `ssl?` - boolean; ; defaults to `#t`.
 A true value serves HTTPS and requires *root*/`server-cert.pem` and *root*/`private-key.pem`.

+ - `beat-update-task-name` - string; defaults to "pkgd-update".
+A task name for heartbeats after updating information for all packages.

 Configuration keys used by `static.rkt`:

  - `atom-self-link` - string; defaults to